graceyrhuang/backdoor_detect/README.md

 `h5py`

-## Run Instruction
+## HOWTO

- To run source code in `/src`, please files in Jupyter Notebook and modify data and model path into customized path.
+ To run source code in `/src`, please open codefiles in Jupyter Notebook and modify data and model path into your own customized path.

 `Fine_Pruning_Weight_Pruning.ipynb`